 DIY Standing Desk: Choosing The Right Base Frame

 Planning to build a sit-to-stand desk or treadmill desk with your own desktop lumber?
 There are some great options available.
-We’ll take you through the pluses and minuses of each model.
+We’ll take you through the pluses and minuses of each model of standing desk frame.

 The Cost of Building a Quality Stand Up Desk